 - You may call 877-VAX-4NYC (877-829-4692) to schedule an appointment and for more information.

 - A number of sites across the five boroughs are now offering walk-up appointments.
 You can see these here.

 - New York State operates vaccination centers across the City, including those at Aqueduct Racetrack in Queens and Medgar Evers College in Brooklyn.
 Book appointments here.

 - See other appointments nationwide with the CDC’s vaccine-finder tool.

-To allow visitors access to the vaccine, Mayor de Blasio announced that the City would be operating pop-up vaccination hubs in areas around the five boroughs, including Times Square, Central Park, Brooklyn Bridge Park and various transit stops; locations may change from week to week.
+To allow visitors access to the vaccine, the City operates pop-up vaccination hubs in areas around the five boroughs; locations may change from week to week.
 For a list of walk-up sites and for more information, visit nyc.gov.